Static site generators

 While Gatsby creates visually impressive websites, it can be slow to build large projects due to its reliance on GraphQL.

-Strengths: React ecosystem, powerful data handling.
+Strengths: React ecosystem, powerful data handling, posibily to build dynamic websites and apps.

 4. Hugo

-Hugo is one of the fastest SSGs, written in Go.
+This is interesting one, Hugo is one of the fastest SSGs, written in Go.
 It is perfect for building large websites quickly, thanks to its incredible speed and scalability.
 Hugo uses simple configuration and supports many content formats, making it an efficient choice for developers who want quick results without compromising quality.

 Although Hugo’s plugin system is more limited compared to Gatsby or Jekyll, its performance and simplicity make it a favorite for many.